open/close all folders

 - The Professor Layton games don't have hit points, but your score is measured in a unit called "picarats."
 The number of picarats a puzzle can earn you is based on its difficulty (the more picarats it's worth, the tougher it's going to be).
 The more times you try a puzzle and get it wrong, the fewer picarats you can earn by getting it right, although after the second incorrect answer it stops lowering the score.
 They don't affect the outcome of the game as far as winning or losing, but you must earn certain numbers of picarats to unlock bonus material like character profiles.

 - Cirno, the main character of Touhou 12.8: Great Fairy Wars, is a fairy who always revives after dying.
 As such, it makes little sense for her to have a limited number of lives, so instead they're called "motivation" and expressed as a percentage (so she'd have 300% motivation instead of three lives, and drop down to 200% if she takes a hit).
+When you run out of motivation, Cirno wanders off to do something else.

 - In Theatrhythm Final Fantasy instead of calling perfectly hit note "Perfect" or "Excellent", they are called Critical Hits.
 This is because a large amount of the songs are played in a mock turned based battle setting.